Woman pushing a baby stroller shot dead in Manhattan's Upper East Side, police say - KESQ

 WLNY

-A woman pushing a baby in a stroller was shot in the head at close-range and killed in Manhattan Wednesday night, police said.
+A 20-year-old woman pushing a baby in a stroller was shot in the head at close range and killed Wednesday night on Manhattan’s Upper East Side, police said — a bold crime that comes amid a push to curb gun violence in New York City and heightened attention to its scourge nationwide.

-The three-month-old baby was unharmed, and the relationship between the 20-year-old woman and the baby was unclear Wednesday, police told CNN.
+The 3-month-old baby was unharmed, New York police said.
+The woman is believed to be the child’s mother, several law enforcement officials told CNN.
+Authorities determined she was temporarily living in a building several blocks away, on East 104th Street, which is a women’s shelter, one of the officials said.

-The shooting happened just after 8:20 p.m. in Manhattan’s Upper East Side, police noted.
-Authorities are searching for a suspect.
+Authorities are now looking for the shooter: a male who left the scene on foot along 95th Street wearing a black hooded sweatshirt and black sweatpants, they said.
+The shooting was reported just after 8:20 p.m. near the intersection with Lexington Avenue, police said.

-On Wednesday, Hochul said a conceptual agreement has been reached that includes a series of protections expanding open carry gun restrictions in sensitive locations, including in federal, state and local government buildings, health and medical facilities as well as at daycares, parks, zoos, playgrounds and on public transportation.
-Educational institutions and places of worship would also be protected under the measure, Hochul said.
+The proposal in concept includes a series of protections expanding open carry gun restrictions in sensitive locations, including in federal, state and local government buildings, health and medical facilities as well as at daycares, parks, zoos, playgrounds and on public transportation, Hochul said Wednesday.
+Educational institutions and places of worship would also be protected under the measure.

-“The Supreme Court decision was a setback for us, but I would call it a temporary setback,” Hochul said during a Wednesday afternoon news conference.
+“The Supreme Court decision was a setback for us, but I would call it a temporary setback,” she said during a Wednesday afternoon news conference.

-Hochul said she hopes to sign the legislation Thursday after a special legislative session convenes.
+Hochul hopes to sign the legislation Thursday after a special legislative session convenes, she said.

 Other gun control efforts are underway in the state, including lawsuits filed by New York City and the New York Attorney General’s Office against 10 companies selling parts for so-called ghost guns, officials said.
 The legal action aims to hold distributors accountable for the proliferation of mail-order components used to make untraceable guns that lead to shootings.